peytonl11098/Ultron/_posts/2023-08-21-GitHub_Pages_Tangibles.md

 ---
 ### Pair Showcase
 - Finished Premier League ranking table involving html and javascript, making it interactive (able to change pages and search in key terms).
-- We added a Python Quiz
+- We added a Python Quiz (not functionable currently)
+- Added List of Common Linux Commands

 ### Summary of Accomplishments
 > Update Blog to contain all hacks.